hannesdatta/course-odcm/content/docs/exam/examplequestions.md

 driver.quit()
 ```

-11. Scrape all subheaders and their corresponding article names and links from `https://tilburg.ai/articles/` using BeautifulSoup.
+11. Scrape all subheaders and their corresponding article names and links from **Tilburg AI** website (https://tilburg.ai/articles/) using BeautifulSoup.
 Each subheader represents a category, and under each, there are multiple articles with clickable links.
-Extract information on the sub-catagories along with the article names and links listed within them.
+Please extract information on the subheader names along with the article names and links listed within them.
 Save them in a JSON file called ` tilburg_ai_articles.json`.

 **Starter Code:**
 ```